alpm_types/

 1009 let (package_relation, description) = alt((

-1010 // look for ": ", then dispatch either side to the relevant parser
+1010 // look for a ":" followed by at least one whitespace, then dispatch either side to the

-1011 // without allowing backtracking
+1011 // relevant parser without allowing backtracking.

 1012 separated_pair(

-1013 take_until(1.., ": ").and_then(cut_err(PackageRelation::parser)),
+1013 take_until(1.., ":").and_then(cut_err(PackageRelation::parser)),

 1015 rest.and_then(cut_err(description_parser)),